gtoal/genelab/README.md

 subdirectory.
 The links below take you to prettified html versions of the code - the raw C code is downloadable from the file listing at the top of this page (currently http://gtoal.com/genelab/ )
 <ul>
 <li><a href="http://gtoal.com/genelab/.html/maketrie.c.html">maketrie</a>: This builds the trie data structure and and index back into the file of raw k-mer reads.
-By pre-building these data structures, all subsequent lookups (eg for contig building) are fast.<br/><tt>syntax: maketrie input.fastq</tt></li>
+By pre-building these data structures, all subsequent lookups (eg for contig building) are fast.<br/>
+<a href="https://gtoal.com/genelab/.html/maketrie-stampede.c.html">This version</a> of Maketrie includes a lot more comments - it is an html file structured using "folds" so you can drill down to specific areas you are interested in.
+Functionally it should be the same as the stripped version.
+(There were so many more comments than code that paradoxically it was getting harder to maintain the C source because of the comments!)
+<tt>syntax: maketrie input.fastq</tt></li>
 <li><a href="http://gtoal.com/genelab/.html/findoverlaps.c.html">findoverlaps</a>: this takes a file of k-mer reads which have been converted into trie form and locates all
 the overlaps between all the k-mers and outputs the results in a file of overlap information.
 It can be compiled to use a simple internal format or to write out the same format that the AMOS suite accepts.
 Maketrie and findoverlaps can be combined into a single program - we just kept them separate at first to speed up the software development cycle when only working on one of the two components.<br/><tt>syntax: findoverlaps input.fastq</tt></li>